Nice ad, John Lewis, but you’ve stolen Christmas

 I know that brands have to ramp it up at Christmas.
 Without it, there’s no profit and no future.
 But now it’s gone too far.
 We’ve let them own it.
 We’ve fallen for the spin, become obsessed with their ads and let Christmas become about them.
 It isn’t just Christmas anymore, it’s an M&S Christmas.
 Ugh.

 I can see why so many people like the latest John Lewis ad.
 On its own it’s a cracker, but it’s not on its own is it?
-It’s just the first of a prolonged campaign of manipulation to make us associate buying ‘stuff’ with love.
+It’s just the first of a prolonged campaign of manipulation to make us associate buying ‘stuff’ with Christmas.
 It’s a one way street of goodwill towards all retailers.

 People tell me I’m over-reacting.
 Why can’t I just ignore the ads and get on with my life?
 Well, I would if I could, but it’s impossible.
 TV, mobile, shops, high streets, conversations.
 These ads are everywhere I look.
 There is no escape.
 Even music provides no sanctuary as we build towards the inevitable X Factor Christmas offensive.